Applications by emergency care

 - For metropolitan courts and rural headquarter courts (this includes Ballarat, Bendigo, Geelong, Latrobe Valley and Shepparton) file the original application, the Court's protection application information form (green form), affidavit/s of service and copies of redacted CRIS notes (see below) with the court registry prior to 1pm (2pm at Melbourne Children’s Court for a secure care related placement) and be ready to proceed for a submissions hearing by 3pm.

-- At all other rural locations you must contact the court registrar prior to filing the application to ascertain the capacity of the Court to hear the application.
+- At all other rural locations, contact the court registrar prior to filing the application to ascertain the capacity of the Court to hear the application.
 If the Court has the capacity, you will be advised of the time the application must be filed and other relevant documents.
-You must be prepared, as soon as practicable after filing the application, for any submissions contests that arise as a result of the application.
+You must be prepared, as soon as practicable after filing the application, for any submissions contests that arise as a result of the application

 If the Court does not have the capacity to hear the application that day, the registrar will refer the matter to the closest rural Children’s Court for the application to be filed.